 Tania is a software designed and built for farmers and developers interested in precision agriculture.
 We’re focusing on accessible, flexible, secure, and easy-to-use technology that works in any setup a farmer can afford—so that they can focus on the operation of their farm business.
-It also offers connectivity to the Internet of Things (IoT) devices—such as sensors and actuators—to help farmers gain more control on monitoring their farm from wherever they are, whenever they need it.
+It also offers connectivity to the Internet of Things (IoT) devices—such as sensors and actuators—to help farmers gain more control on monitoring and controlling their farm from wherever they are, whenever they need it.

 We believe in democratising access to precision farming to any kind of farmers by utilising the power and freedoms of open source.
 Our inclusive and growing community of people contributing and collaborating on this project, driven by the passion to help all of us reach our goals.

 Tania started in 2016 when we—Retno Ika and Asep Bagja—were frustrated with existing farm management software on the market.
 They were either too big, too complicated or too expensive and still doesn’t suit our needs.
 We need a lean software that is capable to connect to various sensors and actuators installed on our small backyard garden and manage them while we are on-the-go.

 The name of Tania itself comes from Indonesian words:

 petani Indonesia which means Indonesian farmer.
 In Hungary, Tania (

 Tanya to be exact) means farm.
 The name of farm management system sounded like a sophisticated product, too.
 So we agreed to called this software as farmer's journal, where we can also keep notes here and there of our farming activities too.

 We built the first version of Tania using PHP.
 But this language cannot handle connectivity to IoT devices.
 Today, Tania is standing strong on Go lang and VueJS, and licensed under Apache 2.0.

 We want to provide the opportunity for anyone to farming precisely and utilise environmentally sustainable practices to meet the necessities of the growing population.